Statistical description of galaxy clusters in Finzi model of gravity: Conclusion

 \section{Conclusion}

-The velocities of galaxies in a cluster are much higher than depicted by the visible matter that brings in the concept of gravitating non-visible matter called dark matter.
+The velocities of galaxies in a cluster are much higher than depicted by the visible matter which brings in the concept of gravitating non-visible matter called dark matter.
 While the hunt for the exact description is underway, it is plausible to reconsider Newtonian dynamics and modify it to fit the observed data.
-A proposition of a new gravity law applicable at higher scales is also not vague.

 In this work, we have considered a gravitational potential proposed by Finzi and, by using statistical methods, we deduced various thermodynamic quantities along with correlation function.
-The graphical analysis of various thermodynamic equations of state was also done.
+A graphical analysis of various thermodynamic equations of state was also done.
 A new clustering parameter was deduced based on this theory which shows a greater strength as compared to the standard one.
 We have also made a graphical comparison of the the clustering parameters for Finzi and Newtonian gravity.
 From the behavior of the clustering parameter, it is obvious that the Finzi model of gravity at larger scale is more significant.
-The power-law of correlation function for Finzi model is also discussed.
-We also studied possible phase transition within the system.
-The comparison of our results with the data was also studied and it could be seen that the model fits the data very closely in some Redshift $z$ and radius ranges $R$ , while in some regions the fit is not too appropriate although the trend follows.
+The power-law of the correlation function for Finzi model is also discussed.
+We also studied possibility of phase transition within the system.
+The comparison of our results with the data was also studied and it could be seen that the model fits the data very closely in some Redshift $z$ and radius ranges $R$ , while in some regions the fit is not too appropriate although there is agreement with the trend.